 I began to imagine him as a rescue dog, like a St. Bernard.
 “Rescue” was a relatively new term to describe adopting dogs from shelters versus the more traditional way of getting a dog through a pet store.
 Very soon, the story just came to life in my head: a little dog that really wanted to be a search and rescue dog but was just too small for the job.
 Especially compared to a massive St. Bernard!

-Many years passed, when in 2019, the story of Oscar came bubbling back up in my mind.
-I had had so much joy and gratification writing and illustrating The Creek, I knew it was time to write Oscar’s story.
+I had had so much joy and gratification writing and illustrating The Creek (2019), I knew it was time to write Oscar’s story.
 Around the same time, my family and I adopted our dog Ella from Family Dog Rescue in SF.
-Now I had a new muse for the story!
+Now I had a new muse for the illustrations!

-Despite being about three years old, Ella had the cutest little puppy face that reminded me of Oscar as a puppy.
+Despite being about three years old, Ella has the cutest little puppy face that reminded me of Oscar as a puppy.
 Otherwise, the two dogs are very different.
-Ella is a terrier-mix with a curly tail, long legs and can sprint like the wind.
+Ella is a super-mutt mix with a curly tail, long legs and can sprint like the wind.
 She has small eyes, fold-over ears, jet-black fur with a bright white patch on her chest and dots of white on all four paws.

 I spent the next three months writing, rewriting, and editing the manuscript for the book.
 Once the story felt complete, I began to create the illustrations.
 I reviewed my old sketch book with hundreds of drawings of Oscar, and used Ella for additional “live” inspiration.
 I had to consider, does he stand like humans or sit like a dog?
 Through research and LOTS more sketching I finally figured it out.